AlbertoMata/lwc-oss-minimal-rollup-setup/README.md

 ## Structure

 The site is designed using a basic client-server architecture keeping the file structure simple but organized.
-Web architects may follow a different path, but the intention is to provide a basis for future templates.
+Web architects may follow a different folder structure, but the intention is to provide a basis for future templates.
+The scripts establish a clear difference between a dev environment and a production one.

 ## Dependencies